solyarisoftware/SMS-Echo-Server/README.md

 ruby app.rb -o 127.0.0.1 -p 9393 -e production
 ```

-## Step 4. publish your local dev server with ngrok!
+## Step 4.
+Deploy the Application Server

+### Publish your local dev server with ngrok!

-I'm very happy with great [ngrok](https://ngrok.com/) tunneling, reverse proxy:
+Wow!
+I'm very happy with great [ngrok](https://ngrok.com/) tunneling, reverse proxy.

+ngrok is a really excellent tool allowing developers to quickly publish any localhost application on internet through HTTP/HTTPS (and also TCP IP net applications).

+ngrok is also FREE and allow to reserve you personal immutable subdomains paying though a [pay-what-you-want service](https://ngrok.com/features) !

-please visit ngrock home page, download sw and run in a new terminal:
+Please visit ngrock home page, create your account in less than 30 seconds and download sw and run in a new terminal:

 ```bash
 cd /your/path/to/ngrok; ./ngrok 9393